 When an emergency safety station is activated, cold water from the facility and hot water from the heater enters the Therm-O-Mix® WWM which automatically proportions the two flows into OSHA-approved tepid water which is then delivered to the fixtures.

-Unlike instantaneous heaters, the ESS Water Heater will be unaffected by a loss of power.
 The industrial-grade water heater has a heavy-duty carbon steel tank with an internal cement lining and external foam insulation to minimize stand-by heat loss.
 The Therm-O-Mix® WWM functions completely mechanically with no need for a source of electricity.
 Even if the lights go out, the ESS Water Heater packaged system will continue to provide tepid water and ensure worker safety.

 Should you have any questions about this product or application, please do not hesitate to contact our dedicated team of product experts.